kratisto/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-gb.md

 ---
 title: "How to get started with your web hosting plan"
-excerpt: "Find out how to put a new website online via our 1-click modules options, how to create a new custom email address with your domain name, all using our web hosting solution"
+excerpt: "Find out how to put a new website online with our 1-click modules, how to create a new custom email address with your domain name, all using our web hosting solution"
 updated: 2025-04-03
 ---